Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 where `major` and `minor` correspond to the major and minor version number of the protocol version the command expects.

-Version information is OPTIONAL, but if it is specified, the server is required to validate that it supports that version.
+Version information is OPTIONAL for sentinels specified in commands, but if it is specified, the server is REQUIRED to validate that it supports that version.
 For instance, the following are all valid sentinels for a server supporting both `1.0` and `1.1`:

 `RSVP`
 `RSVP/1.0`